This guide will take you through some reasons why you should, and shouldn’t, buy the new Samsung Galaxy Note 9 in November and beyond.

-If you’re hunting for a new Android smartphone, devices like the the Galaxy S8, Galaxy Note 8, and Galaxy S9 should be on your shopping list.
+If you’re hunting for a new Android smartphone, the Galaxy S8, Galaxy Note 8, and Galaxy S9 should be on your shopping list.

 The Samsung Galaxy S8, Galaxy S8+, and Galaxy Note 8 are cheaper than they once were and they’ve been upgraded to Samsung’s version of Android Oreo.
-All of these should also get upgraded to Android 9.0 Pie.
+All three will also get upgraded to Android 9.0 Pie.

 These Galaxy devices and others, like Samsung’s Galaxy S7, should have your attention, but you’ll also want to add another Galaxy device to your shopping list.
-Perhaps to the top of it.
+Maybe even to the top of it.

-After a seemingly endless stream of rumors and speculation, the Galaxy Note 9 is official and it’s officially on sale in the United States and countries around the world.
+Samsung confirmed the Galaxy Note 9 back in August and it’s currently on sale in the United States and countries around the world.

 The Galaxy Note 9 is a powerhouse.
 Samsung’s new entry in the long-running Galaxy Note series comes with a long list of upgrades including a brand new S Pen stylus, a huge high-resolution display, a high-performance processor from Qualcomm, tons of storage space, and a massive battery.